awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### HTTP Port<a name="DownloadDistValuesHTTPPort"></a>

 **Note**
-Does not apply to an Amazon S3 bucket unless it's configured as a website endpoint\.
+This option does not apply to an Amazon S3 bucket unless it's configured as a website endpoint\.

 Optional\.
 The HTTP port that the custom origin listens on\.
 Valid values include ports 80, 443, and 1024 to 65535\.
 The default value is port 80\.

 ### HTTPS Port<a name="DownloadDistValuesHTTPSPort"></a>

 **Note**
-Does not apply to an Amazon S3 bucket unless it's configured as a website endpoint\.
+This option does not apply to an Amazon S3 bucket unless it's configured as a website endpoint\.

 Optional\.
 The HTTPS port that the custom origin listens on\.
 Valid values include ports 80, 443, and 1024 to 65535\.
 The default value is port 443\.